mvaganov/thinkwithtools/curriculum.md

   <li> <i>(25 min)</i> Share review sites as a class.
 Have each student identify which AI tool got the best reviews on their review site.
 Ask each student "Which review seems the most credible?"
 Did anything about the AI output surprise anyone?
 </ul></details>
 <details><summary>Ask AI for step-by-step instructions (simple and complex)</summary><ul>
 <li> <i>(20 min)</i> Ask the AI how to do something "simple", and provide step by step instructions.
-For example: "give me instructions for how to make a peanutbutter sandwich".
+For example: "give me instructions for how to make a peanut butter sandwich".
 Discuss the results.<ul>
 <li> What did you ask instructions about?
 Is everything correct?
 <li> Did the AI miss anything?
 </ul>
 </ul></details>
 <details><summary>Compare AI steps to human knowledge</summary><ul>
 <li> <i>(10 min)</i> Ask the AI how to do something more specific that you know how to do, like defeat a winning strategy for your favorite game.
-If you don't know what to ask, ask the LLM to provide a list of topics that an average human is probably much more knowledgable about than an LLM.
+If you don't know what to ask, ask the LLM to provide a list of topics that an average human is probably much more knowledgeable about than an LLM.
 </ul></details>
 <details><summary>Discuss what's missing, unclear, or misleading</summary><ul>
 <li> <i>(20 min)</i> Discuss with the class what kinds of things AI seems to be bad at knowing.
 Compare it to what AI seems to be good at knowing.
 Try to define what is missing.
 Is there a common theme?
 Is there a missing perspective?
 Is there a kind of information that could be helpful but is absent?